 - GET A PORTABLE WI-FI.
 I can’t stress this enough!
 DO IT.
 It will help you out on so many occasions and you always have a back-up for Google Translate and so on.

-I’ve had great service with a pocket Wi-Fi and getting the router was super easy – Pick it up on the airport and drop it off at a mailbox afterwards.
+I’ve had great service with a pocket Wi-Fi with Ninja Wifi and getting the router was super easy – Pick it up at the airport in Japan and drop it off at a convenience store or back at the airport again afterwards.
 Prices are also very reasonable and the coverage was good!

 - Just eat all the food.
 It is good.
 Whatever you take.
 Just try everything.